xstrex/ClockworkPi-Skins/README.md

 Installation of any skin found on this page, should be pretty easy, if git is installed.

+_please note, I changed the way skins are installed below.
+Instead oc moving the skin directory to the skins directory, I decided to link it; this should help if/when a skin gets updated._

 ### Install Git
 ```
 sudo apt-get install git